personal finance | november 13, 2024

 • Trying to save for the full sticker price of your child’s four-year college education can be daunting.

-• Remember that most schools don’t meet 100% of a family’s financial need and that loans are often part of the financial aid package.
+• Remember that most schools don’t meet 100% of a family’s financial need, based on the FAFSA—-and loans are often part of the financial aid package.

 • Don’t let the quest for financial aid eligibility deter you from saving.
 You don’t often hear about people who are unhappy that they saved too much.